deliciousbrains/wp-migrate-db/README.md

 #WP Migrate DB
-Exports your database, does a find and replace on URLs and file paths, then allows you to save it to your computer.
+WP Migrate DB eliminates the manual work of migrating a WP database.
+Copy your db from one WP install to another with a single-click in your dashboard.
+Especially handy for syncing a local development database with a live site.

 Donate [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5VPMGLLK94XJC) to support [bradt](https://github.com/bradt), the original author of [WP Migrate DB](https://github.com/bradt/wp-migrate-db).
 And check out [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/pricing/) for a variant of the plugin that has dedicated customer support.

 <img align="center" src="https://raw.github.com/slang800/psychic-ninja/master/wp-migrate-db.png"/>

 ##Description
-WP Migrate DB exports your database as a MySQL data dump (much like phpMyAdmin), does a find and replace on URLs and file paths, then allows you to save it to your computer.
-It is perfect for developers who develop locally and need to move their Wordpress site to a staging or production server.
+WP Migrate DB exports your database as a MySQL data dump (much like phpMyAdmin), does a find and replace on URLs and file paths, then allows you to save it to your computer, or send it directly to another WordPress instance.
+It is perfect for developers who develop locally and need to move their WordPress site to a staging or production server.

-It even takes into account serialized data and updates the string length values.

-Example: <code>s:5:"hello"</code> becomes <code>s:11:"hello world"</code>
+###Pull: Quickly Replace a Local DB with a Remote DB
+Let's say you're developing locally but need the latest data from the live database.
+With WP Migrate DB installed on both sites, you can quickly and easily pull the live database down and replace your local database with a few clicks.

+###Push: Easily Replace a Remote DB with a Local DB
+Let's say you have a new feature to add to a site that's been live for a while.
+You pull down a fresh copy of the live database and start hacking.
+When the feature is complete, you push your local database to the staging site with your changes so the client can review before making the feature live.
+How's that for a workflow?

+###Save Time with Automatic Find & Replace
+When migrating a WordPress site, URLs in the content, widgets, menus, etc need to be updated to the new site's URL.
+Doing this manually is annoying, time consuming, and can be very frustrating when dealing with serialized data (like widgets).
+WP Migrate DB does all of this for you.

+###Convenient Database Export
+In addition to pulling & pushing, in just a couple of clicks you can save an SQL file of your database to your computer.
+No need to drop into ssh or phpMyAdmin.

+###Select the Tables You Want to Migrate
+WP Migrate DB gives you control over which database tables are migrated.
+Have a huge stats table you'd rather not migrate?
+Deselect it.
+Easy.

+###Stress Tested on Massive Databases
+Have a huge database?
+No problem.
+We've tested migration of tables with over 100MB of data.

+###Intelligently Detects Environment Limitations
+WP Migrate DB analyses both the remote and local environments to detect limitations and optimize performance.
+For example, we detect MySQL's `max_allowed_packet_size` setting and adjust how much SQL we execute at a time.
+Not only does this avoid failure, but allows us to increase performance.

 ##Installation
-1. Use WordPress' built-in installer
+1. Install [github-updater](https://github.com/afragen/github-updater) by downloading the latest zip [here](https://github.com/afragen/github-updater/releases).
+We rely on this plugin for updating WP Migrate DB directly from this git repo.
+2. Install WP Migrate DB by downloading the latest zip [here](https://github.com/slang800/wp-migrate-db/releases).
+Both github-updater and WP Migrate DB will now download their own updates automatically, so you will never need to go through that tedious zip downloading again.
-2. Access the WP Migrate DB menu option under Tools
+3. Access the WP Migrate DB menu option under Tools

 ##Help Videos